-Watershed’s instructors work with the host site to create a lesson plan involving fun and educational ceramic projects designed to introduce children and adults to historical uses of clay; current art-making practices; Maine’s geology, and environmental stewardship.
-Students use glacial marine clay with food-safe, nontoxic glazes.
+Watershed connects talented teaching artists in Maine with public and private schools, community and cultural centers, social service sites, and senior programs.
+The artists work with the host site to create educational ceramic projects designed to introduce participants to historical uses of clay; current art-making practices; Maine’s geology, and environmental stewardship.
+Students use non-toxic, food safe clay and glazes for the projects.

 Group Firing Programs

 Watershed welcomes groups of artists, and high school or college students (with their instructors) for glazing and firing programs in spring and fall months.
 Educational institutions and clay collectives often come to Watershed to take advantage of kilns not available in their studios.

 Watershed’s 2,600-sq.-ft.
 Kiln Shed houses two wood kilns (salt/soda catenary and train), several gas kilns (including salt/soda and gas downdraft), electric kilns of various sizes, and a setup for raku firings.